UM Today UM Today University of Manitoba UM Today UM Today UM Today

 The Dr. Dick Smith Postdoctoral Fellowship, established through a collaborative initiative between the Manitoba government and Research Manitoba, supports researchers dedicated to enhancing HIV epidemiology and education in the province.

-It is named in honour of Dr. Dick Smith, a groundbreaking physician who led the way in both the treatment of HIV/AIDS in Manitoba and the compassionate care for members of the 2SLGBTQIA+ community.
+It is named in honour of Dr. Dick Smith, a groundbreaking physician who led the way in both the treatment of HIV/AIDS in Manitoba and compassionate care for members of the 2SLGBTQIA+ community.
 Smith was awarded the 2024 Doctors Manitoba Jack Armstrong Humanitarian Award (posthumously) last May.

 “Manitoba has seen a 52 per cent surge in new HIV cases from 2018 to 2021, with the youth aged 15-24 and Indigenous population experiencing an alarming increase from 51 per cent to 73 per cent increase over the same period,” said Olukitibi, “It’s really very shocking.”

-“Given Manitoba’s rising rates of HIV, there’s an urgent need to deepen our understanding of the disease and build knowledge and data that will drive local solutions and help prevent the disease from spreading,” said Minister of Health, Seniors and Long-term care Uzoma Asagwara.
+“Given Manitoba’s rising rates of HIV, there’s an urgent need to deepen our understanding of the disease and build knowledge and data that will drive local solutions and help prevent the disease from spreading,” said Minister of Health, Seniors and Long-term Care Uzoma Asagwara.

 Olukitibi’s project, “Bridging HIV and sexually transmitted blood borne infections (STBBIs) Science and Educational Outreach in Winnipeg,” is set to significantly improve HIV prevention education, specifically targeting underserved and immigrant communities.
 The project will also explore the connection between solvent use and increased HIV susceptibility.